 Child Helpline Cambodia believes that children and young people have the right to speak and be heard.
 Callers choose to tell us what they want to tell us and are encouraged to control the conversation.
 We provide our clients with information, options and open communication so they can make decisions for themselves.

-Clients are welcome to provide feedback on our services or make a complaint by calling the free 1280 helpline, email email@example.com or sending a text message to 1293.
+Clients are welcome to provide feedback on our services or make a complaint by calling or sending text messages to the free 1280 helpline, email email@example.com or via the online question and answer platform.

 Where possible, children and young people are also included as our stakeholders, in research, and in relevant reports and evaluations.
 We are also planning a youth ambassadors panel to help us with peer-to-peer promotion and our internal decision making as well as to build leadership and presentation skills with the participants.